 Master Courses in English

-Business.
+None available.
+However, business courses taught in Spanish are available to fluent Spanish speakers.
 Students taking a full load of courses register for 24-30 ECTS units (12-15 credit hours), which may include 3 to 6 different courses.
-A course list will be posted once available.
+More information is available here.

 Thesis/Final Project Work